Tips for Cleaning Your AC System

 2. Check Your Filter

-Furnace filters need to be changed every few months, depending on the kind you use.
+Furnace filters need to be changed every couple of months, depending on the type you use.

-Unsure when you last replaced yours?
-Take it out and angle it toward the light.
-If you can’t see light through it, replace it.
+Unsure when you last put in a new one?
+Pull it out and angle it toward the light.
+If light isn’t visible, get a new one.

 3. Clean the Inside